What Causes Hernias to Occur and Reoccur?

 To understand this, you need to understand the structure of collagen.
 Collagen is a structural protein that lies in parallel fibres.
 These parallel fibres could be forced apart by pressure applied to them.
 So, they have evolved (di-sulphide) cross-linking bridges that prevent the parallel fibres being forced apart and another protein woven into the parallel fibres called elastin that allows the collagen to stretch and recoil with pressure and movement.
 The mix of genes we have for expressing this individualizes the expression of our connective tissues so without additional risk factors we have a varying risk of abdominal wall hernias forming just from how our genes are expressed.

-Some external risks alter this.
 Smoking reduces the amount of collagen we have in tissues (makes tissues thinner), with a lower proportion of elastin and far fewer di-sulphide bridges (so they are weaker) making it easier to push collagen fibres apart.
-Old age sees the same effect in slightly different proportions.
-So, as we age, we become more prone to hernias.
-Steroids reduce the amount of collagen we replace as our tissues are recycled.
-Smoking, older age and steroids weaken our connective tissues.

-Poorly controlled respiratory disease and obesity work in the other way.
 By increasing the pressure/force applied to our abdominal wall.
 Whether you are more prone to developing an apple rather than a pear shape alters the mechanism, but the outcome is the same.
 Excess fat deposition occurs in and between all tissues this alone can weaken the connective tissue so increases the risk described above without altering the relative proportions of the structural proteins.
 Fatty tissue dilutes them a little if you like and fat has no strength.

 Apple shapes deposit fatty tissue inside their abdomen and this accumulating mass exerts increasing pressure against the abdominal wall.
 As this is countered by core muscle contraction with simple everyday activity such as walking or getting up and out of a bed or chair these muscles pull against the more fixed natural weak areas that can open up potential shapes to become actual spaces.
 The greater your intra-abdominal pressure the greater this effect.
-The more overweight we are the more we combine apple and pear shapes and so make these effects even greater.

 BOOK A CONSULTATION